-Do you need to change the oil if you own a Tesla?
-According to the manufacturer, Tesla vehicles require no traditional oil changes.
-But there is lubricant oil inside every Tesla vehicle’s drive unit.
+Tesla vehicles require no traditional oil change.
+But there is lubricant oil inside every Tesla vehicle's drive unit.

 Electric vehicles are famous for their low maintenance cost.
 Tesla has also been bragging about how much you will save on service costs by owning an EV.